arturhaikou/spec-workflow/README.md

 To enrich the repository with appropriate documents, perform the following actions:

-- **Using Architect Agent (Preview Features):** Set architect agent and request project overview and architecture generation.
+- **Using Architect Agent:** Set architect agent and request project overview and architecture generation.
 The agent will guide you through the enrichment process.

-- **Using Architect Chat Mode:** Reference `chatmodes/architect.chatmode.md` and follow the instructions to generate project overview and architecture files.

 - **Alternative - Direct Prompts:** You can also run the workflow prompts directly:
    - For VS Code: `/project-overview {the_path_to_the_project}`